PolMuri/AnimationWorld/README.md

+Comments in Catalan (my native lenguage), code in English.

 # AnimationWorld
 A web application using LAMP technology (Linux, Apache, MySQL, and PHP) that allows querying information about animated characters.